 As discussed in previous blog posts in this series, good governance and human rights are central aspects of global development.
 Fundamental to human freedom, these objectives are both an end in themselves and a means to an end, and should be included in the post-2015 global development agenda.
-In this regard, guaranteeing Civil Rights, Political Rights, and Personal Security is a critical development goal.
+In this regard, guaranteeing personal security is a critical development goal.

 This goal meets the criteria for goal setting—it embodies a consensus normative and ideational objective, is actionable and serves a “booster” function for an important but neglected issue, is universally applicable, and appropriate targets and indicators would strengthen accountability.

 Once again, measuring performance on this goal is not as impossible as it may appear at first glance.
 This post discusses indicators for personal security.
 My last post tackled the challenge of measuring fulfillment of civil and political rights.